Array (data type): Multi-dimensional arrays

+The C99 standard introduced Variable Length Array types that let define array types with dimensions computed in run time.
+The dynamic 4D array can be constructed using a pointer to 4d array, e.g. c.
+The individual elements are accessed by first de-referencing an array pointer followed by indexing, e.g. (*arr)[i][j][k][l].
+Alternatively, n-d arrays can be declared as pointers to its first element which is a (n-1) dimensional array, e.g. c and accessed using more idiomatic syntax, e.g. arr[i][j][k][l].

 Indexing notation

 Most programming languages that support arrays support the store and select operations, and have special syntax for indexing.
 Early languages used parentheses, e.g. A(i,j), as in FORTRAN; others choose square brackets, e.g. A[i,j] or A[i][j], as in Algol 60 and Pascal (to distinguish from the use of parentheses for function calls).

 Index types

 Array data types are most often implemented as array structures: with the indices restricted to integer (or totally ordered) values, index ranges fixed at array creation time, and multilinear element addressing.
 This was the case in most "third generation" languages, and is still the case of most systems programming languages such as Ada, C, and C++.
 In some languages, however, array data types have the semantics of associative arrays, with indices of arbitrary type and dynamic element creation.
 This is the case in some scripting languages such as Awk and Lua, and of some array types provided by standard C++ libraries.